Merry Christmas NiGHTS

 This guy really knows how to enjoy a game.

-I remember playing Ocarina of Time for the N64 way back in 1998. → We have the best words.
+I remember playing Ocarina of Time for the N64 way back in 1998. → You think about everything.

 Matt’s Take on Episodic Content